johncaseymcd/YMCAProject/YMCA-API-Readme.txt

 2. Getting Started

 The Web API utilizes .Net 4.8, Entity Framework 6.0, and Owin 2.3.3 and all dependents of those projects.
 A full list of dependencies can be found in the Web.Config file of the WebAPI Project in Github.
+The project uses Individual User Account authentication and will require account creation and auth values for requests.

 3. Usage and Endpoints